Instructor of Practice

 - Controls (PID Closed Loop Controls, PLC, HMI, and Embedded Controls)

 - Signal Integrity (SI) and High Speed Interconnects

 - MS in Electrical Engineering, The University of Tennessee, 1973

 - BS in Electrical Engineering, The University of Tennessee, 1971

 - BS in Mathematics, East Tennessee State University, 1970

-Mr. Fred L. Martin is a lecturer in the Department of Electrical Engineering and Computer Science of the University of Tennessee and a registered patent agent with the USPTO.
+Mr. Fred L. Martin is an instructor of practice in the Min H. Kao Department of Electrical Engineering and Computer Science of the University of Tennessee and a registered patent agent with the USPTO.
 Mr. Martin is also an inventor with over 10 core patents and over 50 foreign and international patents.
 He is also a lifelong learner.

 Mr. Martin received his B.S.
 Degree in Mathematics from East Tennessee State University in association with the University of Tennessee Knoxville in 1970 and a B.S. degree in Electrical Engineering in 1971 from the University of Tennessee Knoxville.
 He also received a M.S. degree in Electrical Engineering in 1973 from the University of Tennessee Knoxville.
 As a lifelong learner, he has aggressively pursued knowledge associated with research and development activities in industry, supplementary university courses, various symposiums; including IEEE EMC and Global EMC University, and received specialized training from world class scientists.

 Mr. Martin has been a practicing engineer, VP of Engineering, Director of R&D, and a high tech division director for a $5B corporation comprising an illustrious 40+ year career.